 I knew absolutely nothing about putting on gigs and didn't get any further with Luton RAR.
 But I did start to get involved with going on anti-NF protests, which was the start of a great adventure...

-The letter was signed Irate Kate, who I now know to have been Kate Woods: 'In 1977 I dropped out of college and started working for Rock Against Racism.
+The letter was signed Irate Kate, who I now know to have been Kate Webb: 'In 1977 I dropped out of college and started working for Rock Against Racism.
 I was seventeen and called myself (I wince at the thought) Irate Kate.
 I began as a volunteer but soon became RAR’s first paid worker and the youngest member of its national executive...
 I left RAR in 1981 as the central collective was tearing itself apart over differences about the way we should proceed (an argument, as I recall, between becoming more corporate and professional, or returning to the grass roots and staying outside the mainstream – and inflamed as these things often are by personal animosities).
 I had organised a benefit with UB40 at the local fleapit in Brixton; sensing RAR had run its course, and wanting to get into film, I went to work in this cinema, then known as The Little Bit Ritzy'.

 Kate's brief account at her blog New Mills has links to some other RAR resources, but as she notes there's still a lot about that time that has never been properly documented.